awpala/programming-primer/README.md

 // TO-DO: EXAMPLES
 ```

 > **Key Point #4**: *The assignment operator* `=` *has relatively __low__ operator precedence, as the expression(s) must first be evaluated in order to be assignable to a variable.
 Furthermore, the grouping operator* `()` *has the __highest__ priority, and is useful for either improving the semantics/readibility of the program, or deliberately increasing the precedence of a given expression (similarly to algebra).*

+In practice, most operator precedence rules are intuitive, however, with complicated expressions the precedence table can be referenced to disambiguate the order of operations (this may also be indicative of a candidate expression requiring further refactoring/simplification prior to use).
+White space and parenthesization additionally can assist with visually promoting greater readability of a complex expression (e.g., in if-else condition clauses, discussed later in this section).

 ### F-3.
 Control Structures